dylancromer/flipper/README.md

 flipper
 =======

-Originally authored by Sudeep Das and Toby Marriage, this fork of flipper is jointly maintained on the ACT organization.
+Originally authored by Sudeep Das and Toby Marriage, this fork of flipper is jointly maintained on the ACT github organization.

 Documentation can be found at: http://www.hep.anl.gov/sdas/flipperDocumentation/